BUYERS, DON'T MAKE THESE

 3. Settling Because You Think There’s Nothing Better

-The inventory of homes on the market fluctuates as the year progresses.
-In the beginning of the year, we find that it’s generally a seller’s market where there is a lower inventory than there are buyers.
+In a typical year, the inventory of homes on the market fluctuates as the year progresses.
+At the beginning of a normal year, we find that it’s generally a seller’s market where there is a lower inventory than there are buyers.
 This makes it a very competitive climate and more difficult to find the home you want at the price you can afford.
 As summer approaches and moves into the fall, there is a shift and inventory tends to increase and the amount of buyers decreases, giving buyers more choices at more affordable prices.
-If you’ve been on the market for a while and haven’t found what you’re looking for, don’t worry, nothing lasts forever.
-You have to stay vigilant and keep looking for the home that makes the most sense for you, your lifestyle and your finances.
-If you settle and buy something you only half like, you’re going to find yourself back on the market sooner rather than later.
+If you’ve been looking for a while and haven’t found what you’re looking for, don’t give up!
+You have to stay vigilant and keep looking for the home that makes the most sense for you, your lifestyle, and your finances.
+If you settle and buy something you only sort of like, you’re going to find yourself back on the market sooner rather than later.

-Not every house is perfect and you may want to upgrade different aspects to make it feel like your own.
-This is totally normal and a great way to begin to feel like a new house is your home.
-It is, however, a very slippery slope that a buyer needs to be careful with as it is easy to underestimate how much time and money can go into these improvements.
-Make sure there’s money left over in your budget for improvements when looking at homes in a certain price range.
+Not every house is perfect and you may find yourself wanting to upgrade different aspects to make it feel like your own.
+This is 100% normal and a great way to begin making your new house feel like home.
+However, this is a very slippery slope that a buyer needs to carefully consider, as it is easy to underestimate how much time and money can go into these improvements.
+Be sure there’s money left over in your budget for improvements when looking at homes in a certain price range.

 Of course, you don’t want to rush into purchasing a house if you’re not certain, but you also should make an effort to be timely when making an offer.
 Another buyer getting their offer accepted first because you’re dragging your feet can be heartbreaking.
 It can be very discouraging to start your buying process back at square one, especially when you thought you found your new home.
 Bidding wars can happen in any market, so making sure you have the best buyer’s agent on your team will help you stay on track to get the house you want.